io_uring from Userland

 }

 No pizza, no outstanding order, no reason to wait.
-If we already looped once or the ring needs no flushing, give up and return -EAGAIN — nothing is coming.
+If we already looped once or the ring needs no flushing, give up and return -EAGAIN.
+If we need more completions than are currently available:

 if (data->wait_nr > nr_available || need_enter) {